 The certificate focuses on developing appropriate technical training in combination with an understanding of the social processes and theories that highlight the substantive nuances and context of the data at hand.

 Learning these skills makes students with a social science background more competitive for jobs with political campaigns, consulting, policy analysis, public opinion firms, government agencies, and local communities or for more advanced studies.

 Further, the certificate benefits students outside the social sciences by affording many opportunities to interact and collaborate with research-minded social science students.
 Such opportunities to work directly with peers from different, non-mathematical sciences disciplines represent an invaluable component of an undergraduate statistic student’s education.

 What is a Certificate?

-A Certificate is an official University credential indicating that you have specific gained expertise by engaging in focused studies in a specific area, usually related to your major.
+A Certificate is an official University credential indicating that you have gained expertise by engaging in focused studies in a specific area, usually related to your major.
 It provides clear evidence of this focused strength to potential employers or graduate schools.